FruitJamUK/BrightonJavaTwitter/README.md

 This Step:

-Retrieve the result of a Twitter Search
+Parse the retrieved result into domain objects we can use

-- Create an ASyncTask
+- Take the ASyncTask string result
-- Call it to take a search parameter
-- Create an HttpGet
+- Create a new Parser
-- Execute Get will fail - add internet permission
-- Retrieve result
-- Print out the html
+- Return a list of tweets